fernandesleticia/go-agenda/README.md

 * check health
 > /healthz

-* create a item for the todo list
+* create an item for the todo list
 > /item

 ## Creating database